gignacioftw/Photos1/README.md

 # TODO
 ### user system:
 open album (open done)
-- display photo in a area (open a new window and enlarge it plus the info. window should also have the slideshow stuff)
 - add a tag
 - delete a tag
 - (all the tag stuff should be with the tag display mode like the caption mode i made)
-- slideshow (should be in the open photo menu)

 search engine
 - date range